api2cart/Android-sdk/docs/CustomerApi.md

 //import org.openapitools.client.api.CustomerApi;

 CustomerApi apiInstance = new CustomerApi();
-Boolean disableCache = false; // Boolean | Disable cache for current request String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
 Integer start = 0; // Integer | This parameter sets the number from which you want to get entities Integer count = 20; // Integer | This parameter sets the entity amount that has to be retrieved.
+Max allowed count=250 String pageCursor = ; // String | Used to retrieve entities via cursor-based pagination (it can't be used with any other filtering parameter)
-Max allowed count=250 String storeId = 1; // String | Store Id
+String groupIds = 1,2,3; // String | Groups that will be assigned to a customer String storeId = 1; // String | Store Id
 String langId = 3; // String | Language id
+String responseFields = {return_code,return_message,pagination,result}; // String | Set this parameter in order to choose which entity fields you want to retrieve
-String groupIds = 1,2,3; // String | Groups that will be assigned to a customer String params = id,model,price,images; // String | Set this parameter in order to choose which entity fields you want to retrieve
+String params = id,model,price,images; // String | Set this parameter in order to choose which entity fields you want to retrieve
 String exclude = false; // String | Set this parameter in order to choose which entity fields you want to ignore.
 Works only if parameter `params` equal force_all
-String responseFields = {return_code,return_message,pagination,result}; // String | Set this parameter in order to choose which entity fields you want to retrieve try {
+Boolean disableCache = false; // Boolean | Disable cache for current request try {
-    ModelResponseCustomerGroupList result = apiInstance.customerGroupList(disableCache, pageCursor, start, count, storeId, langId, groupIds, params, exclude, responseFields);
+    ModelResponseCustomerGroupList result = apiInstance.customerGroupList(start, count, pageCursor, groupIds, storeId, langId, responseFields, params, exclude, disableCache);
     System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling CustomerApi#customerGroupList");